Your Invitation To The OnTrack2025 IntelliConference

 by Michael Sussmanpeople_network-672x372

-Across the world at any moment, on any given day, billions of people go about their business looking out for each other’s best interests.
-The world would not work as well as it does if that wasn’t true.
+Across the world, at any moment, on any given day, billions of people go about their business looking out for each other’s best interests.
+If that weren’t true, the world would not work as well as it does.
 Cooperation and thoughtfulness abound, while selfish, antagonistic acts pale in numbers.

 “Are people inherently compassionate or self-centered?” has remained an oft-posed question because of the difference in impact between acts of cooperation or love and acts of aggression or thoughtlessness.